JDLegaspi/ChatGPT-Terminal/README.md

 ## Packages Used

-- `openai` version `3.2.1`: Used for connecting to OpenAI API and sending requests.
+- `openai`: Used for connecting to OpenAI API and sending requests.
+- `readline`: Used for terminal prompt input.